jukefr/osjswowau/README.md

 - [ ] streamify everything
 - [ ] remove duplicates from curse/wowinterface now that we have map
 - [ ] add "search" now that we have detection with duckduckgo
+- [ ] checksum on extract to check versions matchs/addon integrity